Indooroopilly Shopping Centre: Transport

-The shopping centre is well serviced by public and private transport.
-Indooroopilly Shopping Centre contains the bus interchange that acts as a hub for bus services in the western suburbs.
-The Indooroopilly railway station is located 400m downhill from the shopping centre.
-Extensive car parks, with access from all sides of the shopping centre provide convenient access for cars.
+The shopping centre is serviced by public and private transport.
+Indooroopilly Shopping Centre contains a bus interchange that acts as a hub for bus services in the western suburbs.
+Indooroopilly railway station is located 400m downhill from the shopping centre.
+The centre's car parking can be accessed from all sides of the shopping centre.
 Bicycle racks are provided around the entrances to the shopping centre.
 The centre's pedestrian access is via 3 direct entrances are located on the building's ends; all other entrances are via the car parks.
+There is an EV charging station in the centre.

 Other facilities

-Indooroopilly Shopping Centre contains an office tower, housing a number of professional suites, such as health-care, accounting, and others.
 The centre is home to the Indooroopilly branch of the Brisbane City Council Library and contains an Australia Post office.
-There are also branches for Bupa and Medibank Private.
-Medical service include two three medical centres, two audiology clinics, a dentist and a podiatrist.
-Also contained within the centre is the Indooroopilly Police Beat.